-- in exchange for something the victim wants or needs and/or - for the financial advantage or increased status of the perpetrator or facilitator; and /or - through violence or threat of violence to victims (and their families).
+- in exchange for something the victim wants or needs e.g. money, gifts or affection and/or - o for the financial advantage or increased status of the perpetrator or facilitator; and /or - through violence or threat of violence to victims (and their families).